 Lucerne is located on the edge of Lake Lucerne, which offers stunning views of the surrounding Alps.
 One of the best things to do in Lucerne is take a scenic walk around the lake, giving you ample time to enjoy views of it all.

 The walking trails offer beautiful views of the mountains and the lake.
-You can also stop at one of the many cafes or restaurants located along the trail for a bite to eat or a drink.
-Be sure to take a walk around Lake Lucerne during your visit to Lucerne.
+You can also stop at one of the many cafes or restaurants along the trail for a bite to eat or a drink.
+Be sure to walk around Lake Lucerne during your visit to Lucerne.

 Where to stay for Lucerne sightseeing?